-The high level of UV light at altitude can burn the eyes (snow blindness), like 'arc eye' which welders get - it feels like sand in the think ahead. eyes.
+The high level of UV light at altitude can burn the eyes (snow blindness), like 'arc eye' which welders get - it feels like sand in the eyes.
 Rest, padding the eyes, lubricant drops and painkillers will help.
-Good sunglasses or goggles are needed on glaciers even when it's cloudy - UV aets through clouds.
+Good sunglasses or goggles are needed on glaciers even when it's cloudy - UV gets through clouds.
 Choose glasses designed for the mountains and not for fashion.
 Prescription sunglasses and goggles can be made.

 Contact lenses can be used, but very strict hygiene is a must, which is difficult at altitude.
 Daily disposable lenses are fine but must be removed at night.
-Laser refractive surgery can blur your vision at altitude but this resolves. on descent.
-Don't get laser treatment just before you travel -Tiny bleeds at the back of the eye can occur (retinal haemorrhages), which can affect patches of vision.
-Usually these are not dangerous and will disappear after a few weeks.
-Descend if you lose vision in either eye at altitude
+Laser refractive surgery can blur your vision at altitude but this resolves on descent.
+Don't get laser treatment just before you travel think ahead.

 - Get glacier goggles / glasses.

-- · Sort out contact lenses and cleaning fluid.
+- Sort out contact lenses and cleaning fluid.

-- · If you need glasses, get spares
+- If you need glasses, get spares.